Skip to main content?

 Podcast

-Design at the Intersection of Technology and Humanity Hal Aronson, Ph.D, is the Director of Technology and Education and the co-founder of WE CARE Solar – an organization working to provide light & power to medical facilities across the developing world.
+Design at the Intersection of Technology and Humanity Hal Aronson, Ph.D., is the co-founder of WE CARE Solar – an organization that provides light and power to medical facilities across the developing world.

 • Community Development